 Security and Stability

-The UAE occupies a critical strategic position on the Arabian Gulf, where nearly one-quarter of the world’s oil is produced and shipped.
-Today, the UAE provides UN, US, European Union (EU) and NATO forces unprecedented access to ports and territory, fly over clearance and other critical logistical assistance.
+The UAE occupies a critical strategic position on the Arabian Gulf.
+Today, the UAE provides UN, US, European Union (EU) and NATO forces unprecedented access to ports and territory, flyover clearance and critical logistical assistance.

-The UAE has joined it allies to support the global fight against terrorism in restoring stability to the Middle East.
-The UAE has frozen the accounts of known terrorists and enacted aggressive anti-money laundering initiatives.
+The UAE has joined its allies to support the global fight against extremism and restore stability to the Middle East.
+The UAE works closely with the United States in the war on terror, providing military, logistical and intelligence support.
+The UAE has also frozen the accounts of known terrorists and enacted aggressive anti-money laundering initiatives.
 New counter-terrorist financing laws and regulations have been introduced and enforced.

 Supporting the Government of Yemen

-The UAE is participating in a regional coalition led by Saudi Arabia to support the legitimacy of the government of Yemen.
-The UAE’s involvement was a response to a request from President Abd Rabbu Mansour Hadi to provide the necessary support in combating the extremist opposition and save the people of Yemen, as Al Houthi and Al Qaeda factions have caused chaos and instability in the country and region.
+The UAE participated in a regional to support the legitimacy of the government of Yemen.
+The UAE responded to a request from President Abd Rabbu Mansour Hadi to help combat the Houthi rebels who have caused chaos and instability in the country and region.
+The UAE also worked with the United States on closely coordinated intelligence and military operations against al-Qaeda in the Arabian Peninsula (AQAP).
+The UAE ended its military involvement in Yemen in October of 2019.

 Supporting the Resolution of the Syrian Crisis

-The UAE supports the Iraqi government in achieving peace and security in Iraq in order to reach unity and put an end to sectarianism.
-The UAE will continue its humanitarian commitments in Iraq and will continue supporting programs that help people in affected areas.
+The UAE supports the Iraqi government in achieving peace and security in Iraq, in order to reach unity and put an end to sectarianism.
+The UAE will continue its humanitarian commitments in Iraq and will continue supporting programs that help people in conflict-affected areas.

-The UAE believes that the stability and prosperity of Egypt is that of the region.
-The UAE is confident that Egypt will overcome existing challenges.
-Egypt has an important position in the region being the exporter of Arab Nationalism and Islamic thought.
-The UAE praises Al-Azhar Institution for its longstanding commitment in combatting extremist ideologies.
+The UAE believes that the stability and prosperity of Egypt is integral to the stability of the region.
+Egypt has an important position in the region as the largest Arab nation and a dependable ally in the fight against extremism.
+The UAE praises Al-Azhar Institution for its longstanding commitment to combat extremist ideologies.

-The UAE has supported Egypt with significant development assistance to help the Egyptian economy recover since the ousting of Mohamed Morsi in mid-July 2013.
-The UAE is committed to helping the people of Egypt through economic reforms and through the creation of jobs and opportunities.
+The UAE has provided significant development assistance to help grow the Egyptian economy and is committed to helping the people of Egypt through economic reforms and the creation of jobs and opportunities.

 Commitment to Afghanistan

-The UAE has a military presence in Afghanistan, with a strictly defensive purpose, consistent with the UAE Constitution.
-The UAE Armed Forces on the ground are focused on the protection of humanitarian initiatives and ensuring safety and stability for local communities.
-Personnel are also directly involved in culturally sensitive community development activities, especially activities necessitating knowledge of the Arabic language or Islamic traditions, alongside representatives of key humanitarian organizations such as the Red Crescent.
+UAE special forces fought alongside US and coalition soldiers in Afghanistan for more than a decade.
+UAE forces protected humanitarian initiatives and ensured safety and stability for local communities.
+Personnel were also directly involved in culturally sensitive community development activities, especially activities necessitating knowledge of the Arabic language or Islamic traditions, alongside representatives of key humanitarian organizations such as the Red Crescent.

-Located just across the Gulf, the UAE and Iran have historic ties, including a significant trading relationship.
+Located just across the Gulf from one another, the UAE and Iran have historic ties, including a significant trading relationship.
 The UAE and its allies in the GCC want the entire region to be free of weapons of mass destruction.

 Israel and Palestine